marcushock/Hock_CSCI2270_FinalProject/ReadMe.txt

 Dependencies:
 This code does not require any third party libraries.
-It does require the following standard libraries though: iostream, string, sstream, cmath, and vector
+It does require the following standard libraries though: iostream, string, sstream, cmath, fstream, climits and vector

 System Requirements:
 This program has been tested on Linux.
 It should run on Mac and Windows, but has not been tested.